The Ultimate Guide to Clickstream Data 2021

 E-commerce analytics deals with the historical clickstream data showing financial transactions across the board on the website.

 To visualize clickstream data means to identify the customers before analyzing the clickstream data.
 Typically, consumer descriptive characteristics include income, demographics, and behavior.
 Although it is easy to measure sales and demographics, consumer behavior is harder both to define and also harder to quantify.
 The nature of your business mostly determines which aspects of consumer behavior are important to your strategies.

 To start simple visualization of clickstream data, note that on all websites, clicks, transactions, and other online footprints are usually registered.
-With that, you can check the demographics, transactional details, and other descriptive factors that make up your audience.
+With this data, you can check the demographics, transactional details, and other descriptive factors that make up your audience.
 That can help you proceed onto clickstream data analysis with the visualized data in the form of heatmaps and graphs.
 Combining your first-party audience data with clickstream data can provide a clear picture of how different groups of users interact with your website in different ways.
 One of the main forms of clickstream data visualization is in the form of heat maps.

 Is Clickstream Data structured or unstructured?

 Clickstream data is normally unstructured data delivered via API or data feed.
 Unstructured data does not behave according to a predefined data model or does not act in a predefined direction.

 Thus, unstructured data is used to characterize information that does not adhere to the structure of a standard relational database.
 Clickstream data, in essence, is a comprehensive record of how users move through a website.
 Such movements are usually unpredictable because they are liable to become influenced by multiple uncontrollable factors.
 Clickstream data analysis offers considerable insights into how quickly the web is navigated, which pages confuse users the most, and which pages are crucial to achieving the desired destination from a user’s perspective.

 How can a user assess the quality of Clickstream Data?